 Do you love goats?
 If you do, and you can provide food, shelter, vet care, and pasture, then you might want to raise goats for milk, meat, fiber, and friendship.
 On the other hand, if you can’t manage the stubbornness, smelliness, vet care, and other challenges of raising goats, you might want to consider a different animal for your backyard or homestead.

 In this article, we’re going to talk about whether or not you should raise goats on your homestead.
 We’ll go over the benefits and drawbacks of owning goats and give you some ideas about whether or not goats are right for you.
+Also you need to take into consideration how much goats actually cost.
 Let’s get started!

 The Benefits of Raising Goats

 Typically, people associate raising goats with raising dairy goats.
 Certain goat breeds, like Nubians or Nigerian Dwarf Goats, provide rich, delicious milk.
 There are many benefits to drinking goat’s milk.
 Some people with milk allergies MAY be able to drink goat’s milk but check with your doctor first.
 You can also make dairy products such as goats cheese and butter and soap products, as well.
 Fresh, ice-cold goat milk tastes much better than store-bought goat’s milk and doesn’t necessarily have that ‘goaty’ flavor that many people associate with goat milk.